microsoft/vcpkg/docs/users/host-dependencies.md

 ## Host-only ports

-Some ports are host-only: script ports and tool ports are common examples.
+Some ports should only be depended upon via a host dependency; script ports and tool ports are common examples.
 In this case, you can use the `"native"` supports expression to describe this.
-This supports expression is true when `TARGET_TRIPLET == HOST_TRIPLET` / `VCPKG_CROSSCOMPILING` is true.
+This supports expression is true when `VCPKG_CROSSCOMPILING` is false (implying that `TARGET_TRIPLET == HOST_TRIPLET`).